gty3/market-by-order/README.md

 - `bid_stack_rate/ask_stack_rate`: Rate of new orders

 Use these metrics to create more sophisticated trading strategies based on order book dynamics.

+## Platform Limitations
+**Only 1 trade can be opened at a time - you cannot place a bid limit while long**

+**Limit orders are filled when an opposing bid or ask becomes available at that price**